Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 The Scholastic summer reading program has grown and changed over the years.
 Currently, the program offers an online reading log, activities, and digital rewards to kids who keep a reading streak.

 You can find the details about the reading program on the scholastic website.
-The program usually starts in May and goes into August.
+The program usually starts in May and goes through August.

 The Barns and Noble Summer reading program is for kids in grades 1 through 6.
 Print out the reading journal and then write down the books you read this summer and fill in the reading journal.

-Once the journal is complete take the finished journal to your local Barnes and Noble store to get a free book (the new book is limited to select titles).
-Find out more about the program and get your printable reading journal here.
+Once the journal is complete take the finished journal to your local Barnes and Noble store to get a free book (the new book is limited to select titles found on the reading journal).
+Find out more about the Barns and Noble summer reading program and get your printable reading journal here.

-Take the completed 2-week calendar to your local Chuck E. Cheese and get 10 free play points (which used to be free tokens).
+Take the completed reward to your local Chuck E. Cheese and get 10 free play points (which used to be free tokens).
 Playing with the play points kids can earn digital tickets and trade them in for fun prizes.

 *You must make a food purchase to get the free play points.